 Maarten Baas and the art of self-expression

-This month, Moooi celebrates sixteen years of Smoke by Maarten Baas.
+Moooi celebrates the Smoke Series by Maarten Baas, a Moooi Original since 2002.
 We sat down with the creative mastermind himself and spoke about his dreams, his youth and his Moooi Originals.

 This interview is part of a series in which we sit down with Moooi Original designers and in which we explore how designers turn their dreams into reality.